jpodwys/cache-service/README.md

 * callback: type: function

 ## .caches

+> IMPORTANT: While this property is available for viewing, modifying it at run time will almost certainly break cache-service.

 This is the `cacheModules` array you passed as the second param to the constructor.